mkmalaufi-lgtm/-software-foundation-summary-11/README.md

 A comparison table between C#, Java, and Python

 4. Images Folder
+This repository includes the following contents:
+- SDLC.txt: A summary explaining the Software Development Life Cycle.
+- Agile_and_sprint.txt: Information about Agile methodology and what a sprint means.
+- webDevelopment.txt: Notes about front-end, back-end, frameworks, databases, and .NET tools.
+- Images folder: Contains images related to SDLC, Agile, Sprint, and Web Development topics.
 Contains images that visually represent SDLC, Agile, Sprint, and Web Development concepts for better understanding.